KMAYAMA2/notes/content/notes/Deconstruct, then reconstruct.md

 ---
 date: 2024-07-27
 ---
+> “Insight meditation lets you run your brain in debug mode until you realize you’re just a subroutine in a larger program” – [[Naval Ravikant |Naval]]

 [[3-1c2f In tech, most of the value is in the ordering, in the useful configuration of zeroes and ones, which users click to pay for it]]